hannahfrost/or2017/tour.md

   * Differences from User Collections
 * Create a new administrative set -- turn on mediated deposit
   * Sign in as a new user
-  * Upload something else
+  * Create a new work, check out all the descriptive metadata field options
   * Select the custom admin set (note that permissions tab vanishes)
   * Now submit, notice that it’s “awaiting approval”
   * The work is now hidden from the public context
+  * Sign in as the repo admin again
-  * Add a comment
+  * Read notification, review submitted work, add a comment
   * Send back for review
   * Log in as submitting user and fix it.
   * Send it through approval
-  * The work is no visible to the public
+  * The work is now visible to the public
 * Batch create works
 * Profile & Reports
 * Complex works (add a child)